“Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer” (Psalm 19:14 NKJV).

 In the first half of his life, he was a walking contradiction who identified with the Apostle Paul—often ashamed and lacking the courage to stand up for Christ.
 All these traits and foibles were rolled up in a larger-than-life, one-of-a-kind personality that put its unique, indelible stamp on popular music and pop culture.

 He was a devout Christian who divided his time between sinning and seeking forgiveness, frequently going from jail to Jesus.
 He was arrested several times because of his addiction to pills and sophomoric shenanigans.
 But he knew almost every hymn and gospel tune ever sung, often performing them on stage between such hit songs as “I Walk the Line,” “Ring of Fire,” and “Cocaine Blues.”
-He acknowledged God as the supreme power in the world but viewed Satan as a close second.

 When living by the Word, he was inspiring.
 When diverted by temptation, his life became ugly and out of tune.

 Like many entertainers, Cash had two personas: the down-to-earth, doting family man at home and the defiant outlaw on the road.
 Dinners at home were warm and inviting, with lots of prayer, family time, and down-home music, everything from traditional hymns to rock standards.
-When he was on the road, Cash was often distant, hard-driving, pill-popping—a full-tilt party-time outlaw who secretly carried a Bible in his briefcase.
+When he was on the road, Cash was often distant, hard-driving, pill-popping—a full tilt party-time outlaw who secretly carried a Bible in his briefcase.
 The struggle was constant, a never-ending competition.

-This cinematic offering traces the roots of Cash’s faith long before he became a household name.
+This documentary traces the roots of Cash’s faith long before he became a household name.
 That faith was often tested in tortuous, turbulent ways.
 I’ve talked with friends, acquaintances, business associates, musicians, and close relatives who knew Johnny to learn how he dealt with those tests to become the man he was.
 The film doesn’t cover his scars with make-up or his failures with syrupy idolatry.
 And it won’t get into every granular detail of his epic life.

 The truth of the whole man is compelling, and the story of Johnny Cash is a roadmap for every conflicted soul for whom redemption too often seems a destination far off the beaten path.